evysivan/Todos/README.md

 ## About

-This is a standard Todo app, that organizes to-dos inside lists, with authentication process.
+This is a standard Todo app, that organizes todos inside lists, with authentication process.

-BE is a REST server created with Express and MongoDB, FE is a Create-React-App web app, using Redux as local store, redux-thunk for API calls, <br/>
+BE is a REST server created with Express and MongoDB,</br>
-SCSS and Styled-Components for styling (For studying purposes).
+FE is a Create-React-App web app, using Redux as local store, redux-thunk for API calls, SCSS and Styled-Components for styling (For studying purposes).

 ## Run